loader-logo

 Rate of Photosynthesis: Balancing the Ingredients for Life

-Photosynthesis is a remarkable process that essentially allows plants to make their own food.
-But it’s not just a matter of the plant deciding to photosynthesise whenever it wants.
-The rate at which photosynthesis occurs is influenced by several key factors: light intensity, temperature, and the concentration of carbon dioxide.
+Photosynthesis is a process that allows plants to make their own food.
+However, plants cannot photosynthesise whenever they want.
+The rate of photosynthesis is influenced by several factors: light intensity, temperature, and carbon dioxide concentration.
 Let’s explore these in more detail.

 Light Intensity: The Power Dial